Sheet 4

 - First, some of the values make no sense for specific chunk types (e.g., fastbins do not have a

-for not available. - Second, some bins hold linked lists with specific sizes (e.g., chunks of size 0x20, 0x30, …), so print all the free chunks in every bin of any size.
+bkpointer) so set them ton/afor not available. - Second, some bins hold linked lists with specific sizes (e.g., chunks of size 0x20, 0x30, …), so print all the free chunks in every bin of any size.

-If the data is printable then print it, if it is not printable render a dot (.) like in xxd
+If the data is printable then print it, if it is not printable render a dot (.) like in xxd.

-at the lines where the comments tell you to do so (set the breakpoints accordingly).
-Also use the provided binary malloc_and_free
+Please use the code in malloc_and_free.c as a reference and invoke your custom command freeheapchunks at the lines where the comments tell you to do so (set the breakpoints accordingly).
+Also use the provided binary malloc_and_free.
+Here is a snippet of the code:

 |